 "But we need to meet up with Lee for a minute and talk about setting off the dungbombs in Snape's classroom."
 George stood and gathered up their papers.

-"All right," Fred agreed.
+"All right," Fred agreed, some exasperation leaking into his voice.
 "I'll be right up."
 George left him without any prodding, so Fred sat back in his chair, letting some of the protruding wall's shadow fall over him.
-He watched and waited to see if anything would happen.
+He watched and waited to see if anything more would happen.

 Fred stood up and fixed the sandy-haired Irish lad with a look.
 "Oi, you!
 What do you think you're doing?"